Which of these happy childhood memories do you have?

 - Yellow 6 (Sunset Yellow)

-Note: *Foodnerd’s 1st ever raw and sprouted megafood cereal, SeeReal, contains only REAL ingredients, such as fruits and vegetables and never any artificial dyes.
-SeeReal also contains superfood powders that have known health benefits and give the food a natural coloring.
-These superfood powders include turmeric, cacao, and spirulina.*
+Note: *FoodNerd’s 1st ever raw and sprouted kids puffs, Mega Puffs, contains only REAL ingredients, such as seeds, fruits and vegetables, and never any artificial dyes.
+SeeReal also contains superfood that have known health benefits and give the food a natural coloring.
+These superfoods include wild blueberries, beets, and moringa leaves!

-Over the past 100 years, food dyes have been found to be more risky to our health than any other category of food additives.
+Over the past 100 years, food dyes have been riskier to our health than any other category of food additives.
 Despite being commonly used in processed foods, the majority of artificial food colorings have been found to raise significant health concerns:

-1. Increases inflammation and disrupts functioning of the immune system.
+1. Increases inflammation and disrupts the functioning of the immune system.

-- Artificial dyes contain small molecules, which are able to attach to proteins in our body.
+- Artificial dyes contain small molecules which can attach to proteins in our bodies.
 This can cause disruptions in the immune system since the immune system finds it difficult to defend the body against them.

 2. Contain cancer-causing, toxic contaminants.